-The 2nd APEC Counter Terrorism Working Group (CTWG) convened on 8-9 August in Beijing, China and the 2nd CTWG Meeting was held on 6-7 May in Qingdao, China.
+The 3rd Counter Terrorism Working Group (CTWG) convened on 8-9 August in Beijing, China and the 2nd CTWG Meeting was held on 6-7 May in Qingdao, China.

 On-going/Proposed Projects and Initiatives

 Bus Security Training

-The United States is conducting a follow-on bus security training on 30-31 July 2014 in Manila, the Philippines as a self-funded project.
-The Joint APEC Counter-Terrorism Working Group (CTWG) and Transportation Working Group (TPTWG) Bus Anti-Terrorism Follow-On Workshop will focus on: i) information sharing; ii) case study presentations on the operational and policy aspects of bus security; and iii) developing and disseminating a formal bus security experts list.
-This follow-on training is based on positive outcomes of the first workshop on bus anti-terrorism in July 2012.
+The United States conducted a follow-on bus security training on 30-31 July 2014 in Manila, the Philippines as a self-funded project.
+The Joint APEC Counter-Terrorism Working Group (CTWG) and Transportation Working Group (TPTWG) Bus Anti-Terrorism Follow-On Workshop focused on: i) information sharing; ii) case study presentations on the operational and policy aspects of bus security; and iii) developing and disseminating a formal bus security experts list.
+This follow-on training was based on positive outcomes of the first workshop on bus anti-terrorism in July 2012.

 Trusted Traveler and Advance Passenger Information Systems

 CTWG is also working on two joint projects with the Business Mobility Group (BMG) and the Sub-Committee on Customs Procedures (SCCP) to develop trusted traveller characteristics and to develop best practices on implementing Advance Passenger Information Systems.
 By receiving passenger information in advance of travel, APEC economies could expedite the processing of legitimate travellers through ports of entry and focus on those requiring additional scrutiny.
 The Trusted Traveller project is aimed at developing consensus on traveller characteristics that should form the basis of trusted traveller programs.
 The second project is focused on developing a lessons learned document on the challenges economies face in implementing Advanced Passenger Information systems.

 Protecting designated non-financial businesses and professions from terrorist financing